A US-born citizen who was in immigration detention for three weeks has been released

 However, Galan said she presented CBP with documentation proving Francisco’s citizenship about two weeks ago.
 The documents, which she shared with CNN, include a birth certificate that lists Galicia’s place of birth as Parkland Memorial hospital in Dallas; a health insurance card; a Texas Temporary Identification Card and high school photo identification.
 CNN cannot independently verify their authenticity.

-Despite providing the documentation, Galan said Galicia was transferred Saturday to ICE custody for removal proceedings.
-He was held in the South Texas Detention Complex in Pearsall.
+Despite providing the documentation, Galan said Galicia was transferred on Saturday to ICE custody for removal proceedings.
+He was held in the South Texas Detention Complex in Pearsall until his release on Tuesday.

-Galan said Galicia’s brother told her that agents rejected Galicia’s citizenship claims, telling him his birth certificate was fake and that he was going to be deported to Mexico.